zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Grid Creation From An HTML Table

 Add an HTML table.
 Specify the table header.
-Each of `th` elements you specify will become a column and the text will become the column header.
+Each of the `th` elements you specify, will become a column and the text will become the column header.
 Column widths can be set via `col` elements.
+Fields and templates are defined via data attributes:

     <table id="grid">
 		<colgroup>